|

 previous page

-Yak Butter Tea is another
+Yak Butter Tea is another Tibetan

-Tibetan food staple.
+food staple.
 Made from yak butter and salted black tea churned

 together, it resembles broth.
-The female yak (dri) provides rich milk
+The female yak (dri) provides rich

 Use your browsers "Go Back" button to return to the